vannessallin/UX220Assignment2/README.md

 }
 ```

+Another technical element for this assignment is **Markdown**.
+Markdown is used by programmer's web sites like stack overflow and github to generate documentation with code samples.
+If you are reading this in your code editor you can hopefully see what I mean.
+There is a complete specification of github flavored markdown [here](https://github.github.com/gfm/)

 This is a scaffold for the assignment.
+Please submit an issue on the repository or email me if you have questions or concerns.